Email: email@example.comTelephone: +44 20 7882 8853Room Number: GC423Office Hours: Monday: 5pm - 6pm and Thursday: 12pm - 1pm

 Research keywords: Economic Education and Growth Theory.

-Guglielmo Volpe is a Senior Lecturer in Economics Education within the School of Economics and Finance at Queen Mary University of London.
+Guglielmo Volpe is a Professor within the School of Economics and Finance at Queen Mary University of London.

 His research interests lie in the area of economics education and students achievement.
 He has recently been involved in a large scale project aimed at investigating the development of ‘sense of belonging’ among first year undergraduate students.
 An ‘identity economics’ framework is used to investigate the factors affecting a student’s development of belonging to the institution of study and the implications for academic achievement.
 He is also researching the impact of ‘loss aversion’ in providing incentives to study harder.
 Guglielmo is also interested in the pedagogical benefits of problem and enquiry based learning.
 He applies their principles in his teaching and researches its application in economics and is effectiveness in enhancing learning.